 Discover the city of Seal Beach in Orange County, California including city history and information for residential services, shopping, dining, and points of interest throughout the city.
 Seal Beach is the northern gateway city to Orange County, nestled between Long Beach and Huntington Beach.
-Originally known as Bay City and known as a tourist destination, Seal Beach was incorporated in October 1915.
+Originally known as Bay City and a tourist destination, Seal Beach was incorporated in October 1915.
 The city has been through many changes over the years, and today it has a quaint, village by the sea ambiance.
-Seal Beach has the second longest wooden pier in the state of California, and it is home to the Seal Beach Naval Weapons Station.
+Seal Beach has the second longest wooden pier in the state of California, and is home to the Seal Beach Naval Weapons Station.

 |City of Seal Beach, California|

 The City of Seal Beach is located in the northwest corner of Orange County along the Pacific coast between Long Beach and Huntington Beach.
 It is approximately 28 miles from Los Angeles.
 The Old Town area and the pier, located on and around Main Street, serves as the downtown district that offers shopping and dining for residents and visitors.
 Nearly 1.5 million people visit the city every year.
 The residential portion of Seal Beach consists of three primary neighborhoods – The Hill, College Park West, and College Park East.
 Leisure World, a planned community for senior residents, also resides in Seal Beach.
 The one square mile gated community houses approximately 7,000 – 10,000 residents.
 The Naval Weapons Station is located in Seal Beach, and employs approximately 150 military personnel and over 500 civilians.
 1,000 acres of land is dedicated to the Seal Beach National Wildlife Refuge, providing a home for threatened and endangered species.